Click Here

 We hope that you will participate this year.

-We encourage you to visit our Activities Section that will guide you through various activities you can undertake to reach out to your community.
-Know of an event or maybe you’re looking for an event?
-Check out the VegEvents calendar on our Activities page.
+We encourage you to visit our updated Activities Section that will guide you through various activities you can undertake to reach out to your community.

-Our Resources Section contains popular hashtags and memes that can be shared within any of your social media platforms, as well as a list of educational films that showcase the truth about the exploitation of animals.
-In addition if you do have an event happening in your area which you would like to safely attend, we also provide posters and booklets for you to use and distribute..
+Our Resources Section contains popular hashtags and memes that can be shared within any of your social media platforms and downloadable artwork for posters, brochures, and banners, as well as a list of educational films that showcase the truth about the exploitation of animals.

-The Abuses Section, for folks who need additional persuasion, lists the tragic devastating impacts of animal agriculture on animals, on our family health, and on our environment, including global warming.
+The Abuses Section, for folks who need additional persuasion, lists the tragic devastating impacts of animal agriculture on animals, on our family’s health, and on our environment, including global warming.

 FARM maintains several websites promoting an ethical vegan lifestyle and vegan diet: